 The services in Europe are strengthened but in US also it is remarkably fast.

 The lower potential towards Singapore might be due to the physical distance from the test centre.

 Server speed: Bluehost

 The average real time speed of Bluehost was 153 ms. Here is the summary of the loading time from the potential server locations;

-The server response for Bluehost is also fast where Europe shows a bit suffering.
+The server response for Bluehost is also fast whereas Europe shows a bit of suffering.
 The two hosts do not show a big different in terms of server speeds.

 Yet, SiteGround excels in this area too in offering stable speed as compared to Bluehost throughout the servers.

 Often the website speed aren't correlated only with hosting so you have to choose also fast WordPress themes (in case you work with WordPress)